 If you not already know, Google Keep has a built-in OCR reader and it’s pretty good.
 But unfortunately, not many people are aware of this.
 Although, it’s better than all its competitors.

 While I was looking for good OCR reader, I tried all the popular options like – CamScanner, Evernote, Text Fairy Android app, Onenote, OnlineOCR, Project Naptha Chrome extension etc. However, surprisingly, I got best results from Google Keep.

 This is funny, not only because a free app is working better than its paid alternative but also because the OCR feature in Google keep is just a side product.
 However, in order to use Google Keep for extracting text out of the image, you need internet access since the image processing is done on the Google server.
 So let’s see how to do it.

 Extract Text From Images

-If the image is on your computer, then open the web version of Google keeps.
-Upload your image as a note, click on three vertical dots and select grab image text option.
-And within few seconds, it’ll automatically fill the text in the body that note.
+If the image is on your computer, then open the web version of Google Keep.
+Upload your image as a note, click on three vertical dots below your image and select grab image text option.
+And within a few seconds, it’ll automatically fill the text in the body of the current note.

-Install the Google keep the app from Google Play or App store, if it’s not already there.
+Install Google Keep the app from Google Play or App store if it’s not already there.
 Next, open the app and create a new note by tapping on the camera button.
-Now, you have two option, you can either take a picture of a document or select an image from your device memory.
+Now, you have two options, you can either take a picture of a document or select an image from your device memory.

-Choose anyone of that, and once the image is uploaded, tap on three vertical dots, and tap on grab images text option.
-And there you go, the screen will load for few seconds, and the image’s text will magically appear in the body of the note.
+Choose any one of that, and once the image is uploaded, tap on three vertical dots, and tap on grab images text option.
+And there you go, the screen will load for a few seconds, and the image’s text will magically appear in the body of the note.

-After testing many popular OCR reader, I found Google keep gives the best result.
+After testing many popular OCR readers, I found Google keep gives the best result.
 Also, it’s free and available for both desktop & smartphones.
-So go ahead and start using it, not just for its OCR, but also because its note taking feature is remarkable.
+So go ahead and start using it, not just for its OCR, but also because its note-taking feature is remarkable.